Here are 12 facts that will completely change the way you think about red wine.

 9. Red wines commonly contain less sulfites than white wines.

 In general, sulfite levels in red wines are lower than white wines.
-This is because red wines tend to be more chemically stable than white wines and do not degrade as quickly.
+This is because red wines tend to be more chemically stable than white wines and degrade more slowly.

 10. Red wines age longer than white wines.

-Red wines contain color and tannin, which generally speaking, helps preserve them for greater lengths than white wines.
+Red wines contain color and tannin, which, generally speaking, help preserve them for greater lengths than white wines.
 People often call these traits in wine “structure” and use their presence as an indicator of how long a wine will age.

 11. Red wine grapes can be made into white wine.